-It comes in a variety of colors and forms.
-The type of cultivar, or strain, used for the concentrate affects a lot of the chemical and physical characteristics of the extract.
-Live resin is chock full of terpenes in greater proportions than other concentrates.
-With the additional essential oils, the consistency is typically looser than other concentrates.
-The more terpenes, the runnier and more malleable the concentrate.
-The most common consistencies of live resin are sap, sugar, badder/budder, and sauce.
+It depends on the type of cultivar, or strain, used for the extract.
+Live resin contains a higher concentration of terpenes compared to other concentrates.
+With the additional essential oils, the consistency is typically looser compared to other types of concentrates.
+The higher the terpene content, the thinner and more flexible the concentrate becomes.
+The typical textures of live resin include sap, sugar, badder/budder, and sauce.

 What's the difference between live resin and sauce?

 The distinction lies in the initial plant material used.
 Live resin is exclusively made from freshly harvested cannabis plants that undergo flash-freezing.

 On the other hand, sauce can be derived from either fresh plant matter or cured buds, but the latter will not process the same abundance of terpenes as live resin.
 To determine the type of sauce, carefully inspect the packaging and labels for indications of whether it is made from cured nug sauce or live resin sauce.

 What's the difference between live resin and live rosin

 Both concentrates have a high cannabinoid content and provide powerful and distinct experiences.
 Ultimately, the difference between live resin and live rosin comes down to the extraction process:

 - Live resin is extracted with chemical solvents to produce a potent, amber-colored concentrate that packs a punch on terpenes and flavonoids.